Known For : Houseboats Alappuzha Beach Alleppey Backwaters

 Known For : Periyar National Park Periyar Tiger Trail Bamboo Rafting

 Periyar forests of Thekkady and the wilderness of Gavi are one of the finest wildlife reserves in India.
 Both the forests are well-developed wildlife reserves.
 The monsoon showers make the forests freshly washed.
 The thick green cover adds to the tranquillity of forests.
 Many endangered species of wildlife thrive in these forests, and activities like elephant safari and bamboo safari are popular tourist activities.

 Popular for vast tea plantations, Munnar is a beautiful hill station in Kerala.
 The Misty atmosphere, scenic mountains, lush green lands, tall palm trees and amusing waterfalls are everything that a traveller could imagine.
-The place is breathtakingly beautiful during September, just after the monsoons.
-It is a must visit for every tourist.
+One of the coldest places in Kerala, Munnar is breathtakingly beautiful during September, just after the monsoons.
 Elephant Safari, Rock climbing, Rappelling and Yoga are activities to be indulged in.

 Dreamy tree houses tucked away amidst forests, cascading waterfalls, gorgeous views of the valley, drizzling weather and pristine plantations of tea, coffee and spices, Wayanad is a perfect hill paradise.
 The area is a well-known Wildlife Sanctuary as well.
 A wide array of flora and fauna including sandalwood and eucalyptus trees along with various species of wildlife like Royal Bengal Tigers, Spotted Deer, Gray Langurs and Peacocks can be found here.

 Compare quotes from upto 3 travel agents for free

 Known For : Vellayani Lake, Kovalam Water Sports in Kovalam Lighthouse Beach